Finland · tool

 Dietary notes

-Finnish cuisine traditionally features a lot of fish, meat (especially pork and reindeer), and root vegetables.
-Vegetarian and vegan options are increasingly available in Helsinki's larger restaurants and cafes, particularly in trendier neighborhoods, but may require specific requests or searching.
+Finnish cuisine traditionally relies heavily on fish, meat (especially pork and reindeer), and root vegetables.
+While vegetarian and vegan options are increasingly available in Helsinki's larger restaurants and cafes, especially in neighborhoods like Kallio and Punavuori, traditional dishes can be meat- or fish-centric.
+Gluten-free options are also becoming more common, but it's always best to inquire.

 Local etiquette

-- •Tipping is not obligatory but is appreciated for excellent service, usually rounding up the bill or leaving around 5-10%.
+- •Tipping is not obligatory but appreciated for excellent service (around 5-10%).

-- •Card payments are widely accepted everywhere, even for small amounts.
+- •Card payments are widely accepted everywhere, and cash is rarely needed.

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.

-- •It's customary to remove your shoes when entering someone's home.
+- •It's customary to remove shoes when entering someone's home.